OPS-E2E-PPE/VBA-Docs/access/Concepts/Structured-Query-Language/like-operator-microsoft-access-sql.md

 ## Remarks

-You can use the **Like** operator to find values in a field that match the pattern you specify.
-For _pattern_, you can specify the complete value (for example, `Like "Smith"`), or you can use wildcard characters to find a range of values (for example, ), or you can use wildcard characters to find a range of values (for example,  `Like "Sm*")`.
+Use the **Like** operator to find values in a field that match the pattern you specify.
+For _pattern_, you can specify the complete value (for example, `Like "Smith"`), or you can use [wildcard characters](https://support.microsoft.com/office/use-wildcards-in-queries-and-parameters-in-access-ec057a45-78b1-4d16-8c20-242cde582e0b) to find a range of values (for example, ), or you can use wildcard characters to find a range of values (for example, `Like "Sm*").

 In an expression, you can use the **Like** operator to compare a field value to a string expression.
 For example, if you enter `Like "C*"` in an SQL query, the query returns all field values beginning with the letter C. In a parameter query, you can prompt the user for a pattern to search for.